a-thay/writing/GOTY-2018_Categories_AT-draft.md

 # Best Character: Arthur Morgan, Red Dead Redemption 2
 ## Rockstar Studios | October 26th, 2018 | PlayStation 4, Xbox One
+### Runners-up: Atreus, God of War | Tsuyoshi Nagumo, Yakuza 6: The Song of Life

 You're not supposed to like Arthur Morgan.
 Not at the beginning of _Red Dead Redemption 2_.